dougbutner/Geotemporal-NFT-Standard/README.md

 by: [Douglas Butner](https://github.com/dougbutner)

-The tldr; is that this is a standard for creating NFTs that are compatible with [Web4]().
+**The tl;dr:** Web4 adds geography and time as mechainsms of curation.
+Using compatible attributes in your NFTs means your collections will be automatically compatible with [Web4](https://github.com/dougbutner/web-4).

 # Watch an [Instructional Video](https://www.youtube.com/watch?v=GXjBQnV_Xm8) on creating your NFT via metadata standards

-The cXc Music NFT Standard is a Future-positive standard used to create a [Atomic Assets schema]() that allows you to mint NFTs and make templates that are compatible with Web4 for any individual, collection, or application to make their own music NFT project.
+The cXc Music NFT Standard is a Future-positive standard used to create a [Atomic Assets schema](https://github.com/pinknetworkx/atomicassets-contract/wiki/Quickstart-Guide) to mint NFTs and make templates that are compatible with Web4 for any individual, collection, or application to make their own music NFT project.

-The benefits of using this schema include forward compatibility (Geotags) monetizing NFT plays with traditional platform players, infinite credits and links, and more.web
+## The benefits of using Time and Geography in your NFT are:
+- [x] Curation by place
+  - by putting up blinders to the rest of the world, web4 helps people support local-first so the best of the best can organically grow up the chain to the global stage.
+- [x] Curation by time
+  -  by tracking when votes happen, you can build more relevant displays that not only catch trends, they create and magnify them.

+## The standard can be extended to
+- [x] Music NFTs
+- [x] Art NFTs
+- [x] Video NFTs
+- [x] Photography NFTs
+- [x] Other Collectibles
+- [x] Game Tokens
+- [x] anything you can think of

-**There's no coding skils required.** You'll also see the all the code below, ready for changes if you'd rather exclude traditional players, or add extra audio fields.
-You can even [make a music NFT from your phone.](https://www.youtube.com/watch?v=k0vt8v5iIn4)
+**There's no coding skills required.** You can apply the schema through the atomichub UI manually (easier, slower), or copy and paste it directly when calling the  You can even [mint your NFT from your phone.](https://www.youtube.com/watch?v=k0vt8v5iIn4)

 This Schema exists within Atomic Asset's [NFT standard](https://github.com/pinknetworkx/atomicassets-contract) on the [atomicassets contract](https://wax.bloks.io/account/atomicassets).